 So what’s it all about today?

-The industry was pretty quick in agreeing on the name, but not really on what it meant.
+While the industry was pretty quick in agreeing on the name, it wasn’t so quick on agreeing what it meant.
 Frankly, there’s still no real consensus.
 Thus, it’s become a bit of a vague catch all, with no hard and fast rules, which is probably why it’s never been promoted to the general public as a complement to Duty & Tax Free.

 Does it refer to the Tax Discounted products only, their combination with Tax Free products available to all passengers, Tax Paid, or what?
 Or does it mean everything you’ll find as a passenger?
 You’ll get a different answer depending on who you talk to.